 Our businesses and homes were dark and without seeing another car, I took my time along the forested road up the Nooksack Valley.
 On a sunny Saturday, I expected enthusiasts camped out or racing to Mount Baker Ski Area, but I arrived at Heather Meadows unhindered and found an empty parking lot to quickly gear up.
 My dad, in an effort to clean out his basement, gave me some basic snowshoes, so I tested them out by basically ascending a black diamond ski route.

-While hiking, almost every possible issue crossed my mind; avalanches, injury, getting lost, getting in trouble by groomers or some patrol, or even getting blown up by avalanche prevention.
+While hiking, almost every possible issue crossed my mind; avalanches, injury, sasquatch, getting lost, getting in trouble by groomers or some patrol, or even getting blown up by avalanche prevention.
 Sometimes when I've gone cross country I find myself stuck on a cliff, wondering how I got so high.
 I could probably categorize this hike with those.
-Though I encourage hiking solo and cross country, be careful when you do, listen to your body and your emotions, be aware of your impact, and don't go beyond your own abilities!
+Though I encourage hiking solo and cross country, be careful when you do, listen to your body and your emotions, be aware of your terrain and impact, and don't go beyond your own abilities!
+It's called risk management.
 Have fun exploring and find a place where you feel like you've succeeded in a workout and soaked up enough mountain scenery to sustain yourself until the next old growth adventure.